by Joe Bromley and Willow Nash

 Running time 50 minutes

-This show is a springboard into learning for the new primary curriculum.
+This show is a springboard into learning for the new primary curriculum, and has an extensive accompanying resource pack.

 - Pre-show activity